-It is well-known that crew will often work long days before time off where they can escape onto dry land.
-With help from Karpaz Gate Marina and Vilanova Grand Marina, read on to find out the top five things for crew to do when the yacht is docked.
+It is well-known that crew will often work long days before time off where they can escape to dry land.
+With help from Karpaz Gate Marina and Vilanova Grand Marina, Yachting Pages has written a guide on the top five things for crew to do when the yacht is docked.

 To the bar!